ayaka-qc/ayaka-qc.github.io/index.md

 3. Naganuma, A.\*, Matsumoto, S.\*, and Uakeia, T. *Attitudes toward Climate Adaptation and the ’Right to Stay’: A Comparative Analysis of Student Views in Kiribati and the Marshall Islands.* In prep for the *Journal of Disaster Research* (planned submission: January 2026).
 4. Naganuma, A. *Causal Effects of Workplace Safety Regulation on Employment and Wages: Evidence from California’s Heat Illness Prevention Standard.* Preprint; SSRN submission pending approval.
 [PDF](https://ayaka-qc.github.io/assets/files/Working%20Paper/Naganuma_2024_CA_Heat_Standard_Working_Paper.pdf)
 5. Naganuma, A. *Impact of the EU’s Carbon Border Adjustment Mechanism and Canada’s Carbon Pricing: A Partial-Equilibrium Approach to Canada’s Steel Sector.* Preprint; SSRN submission pending approval.
 [PDF](https://ayaka-qc.github.io/assets/files/Working%20Paper/Naganuma_2025_CBAM_Canada_Steel_Working_Paper.pdf)
-6. Naganuma, A. *Post-Disaster Economic Dynamics After the 2016 Fort McMurray Wildfire: Evidence from a Difference-in-Differences Analysis.* In preparation as part of the Master's Thesis research.

 # Presentations